DiasDevils/PythonVproject/README.md

 https://pep8ci.herokuapp.com/ to validate my code

 ## Testing
+The CSS, HTML, Javascript were provided by the Code Institute for this project, thus did not test for these.

+The code I tested was the python code for this project.
 ![CodeTest](<python authenticator pep8ci.png>)

-Received a couple of white space errors such as W291(trailing whitespace), W293 (blank line contains white space).
+Received a couple of white space errors such as:
+* W291(trailing whitespace).
+* W293 (blank line contains white space).
-Received E501 error (line too long).
+* Received E501 error (line too long).
-Received E302 error (expecting white line but 0 found).
+* Received E302 error (expecting white line but 0 found).
+I fixed the white spaces but the long lines I left in the code as I did not deploy on Hiroku.
+The code works in this project as is.
+There is a known rule among coders that "if it works, don't touch it" allegedly.

 ### User Testing
 Requested several people to try the application.
 Several bugs in the logic were discovered.